Join Here | Log In

 Key takeaways:

-~ Folic acid is a pre-vitamin form of folate that involves a conversion process to be used in your cells.
+~ Folic acid is a synthetic, pre-vitamin form of folate that involves a conversion process to be used in your cells.

 ~ The DHFR gene is essential in the conversion, and genetic variants in DHFR impact how much folic acid you can convert at one time.